k155cvut/cart/docs/practicals/ChoroplethMaps01.md

 !!! abstract "Unemployment Rate in Europe"
     **TASK:**

-    Make a series of simple choropleth maps showing the unemployment rate in european countries using two types of colour schemes – sequential (Map 1) and diverging (Map 2).
+    Make a series of simple choropleth maps showing the unemployment rate in European countries using two types of colour schemes – sequential (Map 1) and diverging (Map 2).

     <br>
-    In technical report describe and compare at least 4 different classification methods that are available in ArcGIS Pro and explain which of them is the best for your map.
+    In technical report describe and compare following classification methods that are available in ArcGIS Pro:

+    - Equal Interval
+    - Quantile
+    - Natural Breaks (Jenks)
+    - Standard Deviation

+    Explain which of them is the best for your map.
+For each method insert the printscreen of the map.

     <br>
     **DATA SOURCES:**

       [:material-download: Eurostat (Unemployment Rate, 2024) :material-layers:](../assets/cviceni5/Europe_UnemploymentRate.csv){ .md-button .md-button--primary .button_smaller }
-      [:material-download: GISCO (Countries, 1:20m) :material-layers:](../assets/cviceni5/Europe_CNTR_20M_2024_3035.geojson){ .md-button .md-button--primary .button_smaller }
+      [:material-download: GISCO (Countries, 1:20m) :material-layers:](../assets/cviceni5/Europe_CNTR_20M_2024_3035.geojson){ .md-button .md-button--primary .button_smaller .download}
       {: .button_array style="justify-content:flex-start;"}

     <br>
     **SUBMISSION FORM:**

-    - technical report + 2 mapp in PDF format (submit by 30/03, send to <a href="mailto:petra.justova@fsv.cvut.cz">petra.justova@fsv.cvut.cz</a>)
+    - technical report + 2 maps in PDF format (submit by 30/03, send to <a href="mailto:petra.justova@fsv.cvut.cz">petra.justova@fsv.cvut.cz</a>)

     <div class="annotate" markdown>
     <br>